operator-framework/operator-sdk/doc/user/metrics/service-monitor.md

 `ServiceMonitor` is a [CR][cr] of the prometheus-operator, which discovers the `Endpoints` in `Service` objects and configures Prometheus to monitor those `Pod`s.
 See the prometheus-operator [documention][sm] to learn more about `ServiceMonitor`s.

-The `GenerateServiceMonitor` takes a `Service` object and generates a `ServiceMonitor` resource based on it.
+The `GenerateServiceMonitor` function takes a `Service` object and generates a `ServiceMonitor` resource based on it.
 To add `Service` target discovery of your created monitoring `Service`s you can use the `metrics.CreateServiceMonitor()` helper function, which accepts the newly created `Service`.

 ### Prerequisites: